osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 As an Eclipse-based application, OSATE makes its commands available in multiple modalities.
 A single command is usually available

-* In an OSATE menu
+* In an OSATE menu.
-* In a toolbar
+* In a toolbar.
 * In a context menu, when appropriate to the currently selected object.
-(A context menu is uaually opened with a right-click in Windows, ore a `CTRL` + click in MacOS.)
+(A context menu is uaually opened with a right-click in Windows, or a `CTRL` + click in MacOS.)

 #### Missing Views

-If you accidently close a view or simply want to add an additioanl view to the workbench, you can open a view by using the `Window > Show View` submenu in the main OSATE menubar:
+If you accidently close a view or simply want to add an additional view to the workbench, you can open a view by using the `Window > Show View` submenu in the main OSATE menubar:

 ![Show View Menu](images/OSATEUserGuide/ShowView.png)

 This menu is populated with views specific to the current perspective.
 Here we see the `AADL Navigator` and `AADL Property Values` views specific to the `AADL` perspective.
-If you do not see the view you need listed, choose the `Other...` option to bring up the `Show View` Dialog:
+If you do not see the view you need listed, choose the `Other...` option to bring up the `Show View` dialog:

 ![Show View Dialog](images/OSATEUserGuide/ShowViewDialog.png)